SoftUni-Internal/interactive-content/EN/05-Modules-And-Routing-Workshop/00-Problem.md

 [slide hideTitle]

-# Themes page - Not Logged in
+# Themes page

+## Not Logged in

 This is the themes page URL `localhost:4200/themes`.

+This is the page we already have.

-All "**users**" can access this page when they visit the main forum page.
+All `users` can access this page no matter their authentication.

 By clicking the title of a theme, you will be redirected to the theme content view.

+It is described below.
 There are several differences between the logged and anonymous user.

 The anonymous user should see the following:

 [image assetsSrc="Angular-Modules-And-Routing-Workshop(6).png" /]

-[/slide]

-[slide hideTitle]

-# Themes page - Logged in
+## Logged in

 This is the themes page URL `localhost:4200/themes` for logged in users.